xtech/self-o-mat/README.md

 # How to get started?
 Getting started with self-o-mat is simple.
 You just need to clone the git repository, install the dependencies, build the software and run it.
 __If you're not sure how to do this, we provide a hardware kit which includes the precompiled software fully installed.
 Just plug and play: [Get it here!](https://shop.self-o-mat.de/fotobox-bausatz/37-hardware-kit.html)__

+ℹ️ For more information, check the wiki here: https://github.com/xtech/self-o-mat/wiki

 ## Clone

 ```git clone --recursive https://github.com/xtech/self-o-mat.git```